Appearance

 Client = {

--- How long to cache values (in seconds)
+-- How long to cache values before checking for updates (in seconds)

 CacheDuration = 0.1,